 9. Avoid using your middle initial.
 Middle initials are often used to differentiate people with common names.
 For example, someone searching public records or credit report files might find several people with the name, Jane Doe.
 If you have a common name and want to blend in with the crowd, don’t add a middle initial.

 10. When conducting business with a government agency, only fill in the required pieces of information.
 Certain government agency records are public record.
 Anyone can access the information you disclose to the agency within that record.
 Public records such as county assessor, county recorder, DMV and business licenses are especially valuable finding tools.
 Ask the agency if it allows address information to be confidential in certain situations.
 If possible, use a post office box and do not provide your middle initial, phone number or your Social Security number.
 If you own property or a car, you may want to consider alternative forms of ownership, such as a trust.
 This would shield your personal address from the public record.
-(For more information on “government records and privacy,” see PRC fact sheet number 11.)

 11. Put your post office box on your driver’s license.
 Don’t show your license to just anyone.
 Your license has a lot of valuable information to a stalker.